Available at https://www.amazon.com/Ms-Meets-Murder-Narrow-Creek/dp/1642376892/ref=sr_1_1

 Dee Ann feels doomed to a life of genteel poverty and boredom—until the murder of the town’s two-timing, drug-dealing playboy.
-Tempted by the ten-thousand dollar reward money for information leading to an arrest in the case, Dee Ann decides she has a chance of discovering the identity of the killer by simply reading about the murder in the Narrow Creek News and Views and listening to what the locals have to say about the case.
+Tempted by the $10,000 reward for information leading to an arrest in the case, Dee Ann decides she has a chance of discovering the identity of the killer by simply reading about the murder in the Narrow Creek News and Views and listening to what the locals have to say about the case.
 After all, there’s only so much investigating a stay-at-home mama can do.

-As Dee Ann searches for the killer’s identity, she finds her niche in Narrow Creek, becoming friends with the proper, faithful Elizabeth Tucker and the beautiful, flirtatious Marilyn Hood.
+As Dee Ann searches for the killer’s identity, she finds her niche in Narrow Creek, becoming friends with the proper, faithful Elizabeth Tucker and the beautiful, flirtatious Scarlett Hood.
 She learns her new hometown, respectable on the surface, has an underbelly of cheating women and sexist men.

 Ms. Dee Ann Meets Murder depicts small-town Southern life in the late 1970s, with funeral food, Sunday church, leisure suits… and a feisty amateur sleuth.